SalmanMujtaba/Angular-Email-App/README.md

 * Go to this [link](https://firebase.google.com/pricing/) and upgrade your firebase project to Spark(free).
 * Follow the [guide](https://firebase.google.com/docs/functions/get-started) to setup firebase project uptill(excluded):add the addMessage() function
 * If you get an error related to firebase-admin go ahead and install this in functions folder.
-* Also install [nodemailer](https://nodemailer.com/about/).
+* Also, install [nodemailer](https://nodemailer.com/about/).
 Make sure you're in functions directory.

 ```
 cd functions